krzysztofgrabczynski/HydroponicSystem/README.md

 │   docker-compose.yml
 │   docker-entrypoint.sh              # Entrypoint file with actions such as migrations, unittesting, etc.
 │   manage.py
+|   pytest.ini
 │   requirements.txt                  # txt file with dependencies
 ```

 ## Install for local use (using Docker)
 - Clone the repository
-- Create .env file and add requirement variables such as 'SECRET_KEY' or database parameters
+- Create .env file and add requirement variables such as 'SECRET_KEY', 'DEBUG', 'ALLOWED_HOSTS' and database parameters
 - Build the Docker image using ``` docker-compose build ```
 - Run containers using ``` docker-compose up ```
 - Everything done!